Dark Mode Light Mode

 In Iraqi Kurdistan, if a major accident happens and you need to go to the hospital, you have to pay upfront or show an insurance that pays (similar to the states).

 Having insurance lets you breathe easy.
-You can focus on enjoying your trip without worrying about what happens if things go differently than planned.
+You can focus on enjoying your trip without worrying about what happens if things go differently from what you might have planned.

 There is no time like the present!

-It’s an adventurous, fascinating destination but for the more seasoned traveler.
+It’s an adventurous, fascinating destination, but one that’s particularly suited for the more seasoned traveler.

-If you plan to visit Erbil or Iraqi Kurdistan, comment below.
+If you plan to visit Erbil or Iraqi Kurdistan, send me a message.
 I’m curious about your adventure!

 F.A.Q.